COVID-19: Helpful Workers’ Compensation Resources

 Many of you who have employees working from home during the COVID-19 pandemic.
 View and share this on-demand webinar.
 You’ll find sensible tips and practical guidance to improve home office ergonomics.
 Also, check out all of the included “At Home Edition” ergo materials!

 As our policyholder, you have free access to our HR OnDemand services.
 See this helpful resource for employee guides, communications and law alerts.
-Newly added items include: Guidance from the CDC, OSHA, EEOC and HHS, best practices on how to handle an infectious outbreak, and a sample communication to send to employees.

 - Login for the entire toolkit: HR OnDemand Coronavirus Resources